cloudfoundry/stratos/docs/status_updates.md

 - E2E Tests [#1523](https://github.com/cloudfoundry-incubator/stratos/issues/1523) - putting in place the E2E framework for V2, getting this working in Travis and porting over the V1 Endpoints tests.

-- Delete App should show dependencies and allow optional deletion [#2044](https://github.com/cloudfoundry-incubator/stratos/pull/2044) - when deleting and application the user is shown the application dependencies(routes, service instances) and is able to delete these with the application or leave them in place for use by other applications
+- Delete App should show dependencies and allow optional deletion [#2044](https://github.com/cloudfoundry-incubator/stratos/pull/2044) - when deleting an application the user is shown the application dependencies (routes, service instances) and is able to delete these with the application or leave them in place for use by other applications

 - Cloud Foundry: Manage Users [#1541](https://github.com/cloudfoundry-incubator/stratos/issues/1541) - re-introducing the equivalent features that V1 has allowing user to manage user roles across Cloud Foundry